bigpigeon.us webpage WW II - Japan, updated by RAC 7 Feb 2020.

 The final three United States campaigns in the WW II Pacific Theater were also the most costly in lives lost:

-Sources for the WW II - The War with Japan webpage
+Sources for the WW II - Japan webpage

 - The webpage header photo, Imperial Japanese Navy Battleship Hiei, is courtesy of clickorlando.com.
 The Hiei was the first Japanese battleship sunk in WW II, on 14 Nov 1942 following the Naval Battle of Guadalcanal.